taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - OAuth 2 in Action (2017) by Justin Richer, Antonio Sanso
 - OpenID Connect in Action (2024) by Prabath Siriwardena
 - OAuth 2.0 Simplified (2018) by Aaron Parecki
-- Solving Identity Management in Modern Applications: Demystifying OAuth 2, OpenID Connect, and SAML 2 (2nd, 2022) by Yvonne Wilson (Author), Abhishek Hingnikar
+- Solving Identity Management in Modern Applications: Demystifying OAuth 2, OpenID Connect, and SAML 2 (2nd, 2022) by Yvonne Wilson, Abhishek Hingnikar

 #### Web Servers